ClairSullivan-Associates/n8n_agentic_course/Module_0/onboarding.md

 ## n8n Cloud

 In this course we will be working in the n8n Cloud environment.
 You should have already received an email invitation to join the n8n Cloud platform.

-**CONFIRM INSTRUCTIONS WITH BILL**
+Your assigned team will be working within an assigned project on the Bill n8n cloud environment.
+It is recommended that you and your team create some organization within your project, such as each team member having their own folder for their individual activities.

 ## Google Gemini